flbdx/maskuni/README.md

 - `:max:` the maximum number of occurrences of the charset on the same line
 - `:charset:` a charset

-It's easy to create really huge attacks with the bruteforce mode.
-In addition, avoid attacks that would generate a lot of masks as all the masks generated from a bruteforce file are stored in memory and it may become rather huge when storing millions of masks!
+It's easy to create really huge attacks with the bruteforce mode so be careful :-)

 ## Usage